In October of 1996 I was in a an awful marriage…Abusive, in every way you can think of.

 It was pretty cool.
 I sat there, listening on sacred ground under a big blue sky, I felt that surely the goddess would speak to me now.
 I could hear crickets, wind, and I could even hear the clouds floating.
 But no voice.
 Then, my heartbeat became audible.
 It was disturbing my ears.
 Then I couldn’t hear anything else.
 I was angry, and climbed down.
 Mom was waiting at the bottom.
 I climbed down, and she said, “So?”

 I said, “Yeah well, all I could hear was my heartbeat up there, ” I gestured upwards with my cigarette “I got nothing.”

 She questioned me and looked at me hard, “Is your heartbeat nothing?…. or is it something?”

 I vowed right then to listen to my heart…Always.

-That month I saved enough for my own apartment, took the cat, left my abusive husband w/ half of our savings, and hit the ground running to my brand new life of service (seva) and Lila (divine Play).
+That month I saved enough twenty dollar bills for an apartment with lots of light.
+Then I took the cat, left said abusive husband w/ half of our savings, and hit the ground running to my brand new life of service (seva) and Lila (divine Play).

-Want to connect to Lakshmi, Knower of All, Giver of Boons, A terror to the Wicked, and Remover of all Sorrows?
+Do you want to connect to Lakshmi… Knower of All, Giver of Boons, A terror to the Wicked, and Remover of all Sorrows?
 Me too.
 All the time.
 Check out the workshop.
 Lila with Lakshmi